barbarer/py4e-int/_sources/functions/func-group.rst

       :Welcome: Execution starts in the main method, so this won't be the first thing that is printed.
       :.*: Execution starts in the main method

-.. fillintheblank:: funct_fitb_print_test_second_line_v3

-    What is the second thing that will be printed when the code below runs?

-    - :Welcome: This is the first thing printed in the test function.
-      :.*: Run the code and check.

 .. fillintheblank:: funct_fitb_print_test_last_line_v3

     What is the last thing that will be printed when the code below runs?